Ridgeway Challenge 86mile Ultra (R86)

 - Once the 12:00 noon runners leave Ivinghoe Beacon bags will be taken to Goring, CP5.
 Runners will have access to their bag at this location.
 Once runners leave CP5 bags will be taken to the finish.
 Retiring runners will be re-united with their bags.

-- Free minibuses will shuttle runners from Avebury to Swindon Train Station and the Oasis from approx. 07:30 on Sunday 28th August.
+- Free minibuses will shuttle runners from Avebury to Swindon Train Station and the Oasis from approx. 07:30 on the Sunday.
 Showers are available at the Oasis, a short walk back to the train station.
 Mini buses run an ad-hoc service so don't rely on them to take you to Swindon for a specific time.

 - All runners and support crews need to be familiar with checkpoint locations before the start of the event.
 Do not rely on race officials for directions as their priority is safety and orchestration of the event.